laterpay/laterpay-wordpress-plugin/laterpay/README.txt

 * Super Admins and Admins: Can **additionally** access the plugin backend, edit the plugin settings and (un-)install and (de-)activate the LaterPay WordPress plugin.

 == Installation ==

-# Upload the LaterPay WordPress plugin on the ‘Install Plugins’ page of your WordPress installation
-  (/wp-admin/plugin-install.php?tab=upload) and activate it on the ‘Plugins’ page (/wp-admin/plugins.php).
+* Upload the LaterPay WordPress plugin on the ‘Install Plugins’ page of your WordPress installation (/wp-admin/plugin-install.php?tab=upload) and activate it on the ‘Plugins’ page (/wp-admin/plugins.php).
   The WordPress plugin will show up in the admin sidebar with a callout pointing at it.
-# The plugin is now in Test mode, i.e. the plugin is not visible to visitors, but only to admins.
+* The plugin is now in Test mode, i.e. the plugin is not visible to visitors, but only to admins.
   You can test and configure everything to your liking.
   If you want to start earning money, you have to first register a LaterPay merchant account and request your Live API credentials.
-# Click on the LaterPay entry in the admin sidebar to adjust the plugin preferences and prices.
+* Click on the LaterPay entry in the admin sidebar to adjust the plugin preferences and prices.

 The plugin will notify you about available updates that you can install with a single click.

-== Advanced Configuration ==

 The plugin's settings page (Settings > LaterPay) allows you to adjust some parameters, which are too advanced to list them in the regular LaterPay plugin backend: